aditya-sadavare/qrproject/README.md

 ## Overview

-This project demonstrates an automated CI/CD pipeline for a QR code management system using Docker, Jenkins, and GitHub Actions.
+This project demonstrates an automated CI/CD pipeline for a QR code management system using Docker, Jenkins, GitHub Actions, a Groovy Shared Library, webhooks, and multistage pipelines.

 ## Tech Stack

 - **Frontend**: React.js, Docker
 - **Backend**: Node.js, Express.js, Docker
 - **Database**: MongoDB, Docker
-- **CI/CD**: Jenkins, GitHub Actions, Docker Compose
+- **CI/CD**: Jenkins, GitHub Actions, Docker Compose, Groovy Shared Library, Webhooks, Multistage Pipelines (using multistage Dockerfile for optimized, smaller images)
 - **Version Control**: Git, GitHub
 - **OS**: Ubuntu
+- **Cloud Hosting**: AWS Free Tier (with 720 hours)

 ## Project Workflow

 1. **Code Push**: Developers push code changes to the GitHub repository.
-2. **CI Trigger**: GitHub Actions or Jenkins detects the push and triggers the CI pipeline.
+2. **CI Trigger**: Webhooks from GitHub notify Jenkins or GitHub Actions to start the CI pipeline.
-3. **Build**: The application is built using Docker, creating images for the frontend, backend, and MongoDB.
+3. **Build**: The application is built using Docker with multistage pipelines creating optimized images for frontend, backend, and MongoDB.
 4. **Deploy**: Docker Compose is used to deploy the application and database containers.

 ## Agent-Master Architecture